 The company believes that the goal of Zero Harm is achievable and it respects the rights of employees, contractors, visitors and the surrounding community in accordance with the local laws, customs and cultures.

-Murowa Diamonds’ operations impacts four communities – Mutambi, Mhototi, Murowa, Indaba, Davira and has responsibilities over the Shashe resettlement area.
+RZM Murowa’s operations impacts six communities – Mutambi, Mhototi, Murowa, Indaba and Davira and Sese.
 We work consultatively with our local communities via a five-year Communities Action Plan and our programmes directly benefit and impact close to 50,000 people.